Our top 10 reasons to visit Finland | Finnair

 Huskies and reindeer

-Sámi people in the Northern Lapland have a long connection with reindeer.
-First reindeer were hunted, then domesticated and herded.
-That is why there actually are no wild reindeer in Finnish Lapland, all of them belong to someone even though they are able to wander freely.
-Visit a Finnish reindeer farm to learn more about these magical animals.
-Go on a reindeer sleigh ride, walk the reindeer or try reindeer yoga!
+Sámi people in Northern Lapland have a long history and connection with reindeer.
+First, reindeer were hunted, then domesticated and herded.
+That is why there are actually no wild reindeer in Finnish Lapland — all of them belong to someone, even though they roam freely.

 Finnish design